bede/vespasian/README.md

-# vespa-slim
+# Vespasian

 Genome scale detection of signatures of positive selection from orthologous gene families through automatic model testing.
 Given a collection of fasta alignments of orthologous gene families, infer gene trees from a species tree and evaluate site and lineage-specific models of evolution using PAML.
 Model testing is CPU intensive but embarrassingly parallel, and may be run locally or using a cluster via Snakemake.

-Vespa-slim is intended to be a faster and more user friendly alternative to [VESPA](https://peerj.com/articles/cs-118/) by Webb et al. (2017).
+Vespasian is intended to be a faster and more user friendly alternative to [VESPA](https://peerj.com/articles/cs-118/) by Webb et al. (2017).